The email deliverability guide to staying out of spam

 Domain warm-up

-If you're just getting started with a small list, a few hundred contacts or fewer, you can skip ahead to list hygiene.
-At that volume, your sends are low enough that warm-up isn't a concern.
-Just focus on authentication and good list practices, and you'll build reputation naturally as your audience grows.
+If you're just getting started with a small list (a few hundred contacts or fewer), you can skip ahead to list hygiene.
+At that volume, warm-up isn't a concern.
+Focus on authentication and good list practices, and you'll build reputation naturally as your audience grows.

 For senders migrating an established list to a new domain or email service provider, warm-up matters.
-Mailbox providers have zero history to judge a new domain on, and unknown senders don't get the benefit of the doubt, even on shared infrastructure with a solid IP reputation.
+Mailbox providers have no sending history for a new domain, and unknown senders don't get the benefit of the doubt, even on shared infrastructure with a solid IP reputation.

 A practical warm-up schedule